 No other matters or circumstances have arisen since the end of the reporting period which have significantly affected or may significantly affect the operations of the group, the results of those operations, or the state of affairs of the group in subsequent financial years.

 Likely Developments and Results

-QBANK will continue its commitment to Member-owned financial services and the best principles of mutuality.
-We will continue to pursue the principal activities of providing a full range of retail financial products and services to our Members.
+QBANK maintains its commitment to Member-owned financial services and the best principles of mutuality.
+We will continue to provide a full range of retail financial products and services to our Members.